magiruuvelvet/jimaku-editor/README.en.md

    A seperate option for Furigana exists too.

-   The default value is 0.
+   The default value is 0 which means don't change the line spacing and use the font default.

+   Negative values increase the line spacing.
+Useful when the line spacing is too compact.

  - `border-color`